Generics Across Languages

 March 2023: We started developing the Generics Toolkit!

-Suzi is collaborating with three RAs at the University of Toronto to develop its components and pilot it in three Bantu languages (Kinyarwanda, Kirundi and Tshiluba).
+Suzi is collaborating with three RAs at the University of Toronto to develop its components and pilot it in two Bantu languages (Kinyarwanda and Tshiluba).

 December 2022: Matt and I accepted an invitation to write an article for Language and Linguistics Compass.
 The title of the article is “Generics: diversity and cross-linguistic variation”